Linnydude3347/CodingProjects/Data-Science/StockPrices/README.md

-# Predicting Stock Prices — Data Analysis (Python)
+# Predicting Stock Prices — Data Analysis

 A practical starter for end‑to‑end **stock price prediction** and evaluation.
 Fetch data with **yfinance**, engineer **technical indicators**, train models (from **naive baselines** to **RandomForest**), and evaluate using **time‑series walk‑forward**.
 Includes plotting helpers and a single CLI.